emanuel-bg/Measurements_Front-End/README.md

 # TODO

 - [ ] Fix vulnerabilities displayed when `npm install`
-  - 9 vulnerabilities (3 moderate, 6 high)
+  - 9 vulnerabilities (3 moderate, 6 high) DONE
 - [ ] Add .env.example with required env variables without real value
 - [ ] Fix eslint warnings ( displayed on npm start)
 - [ ] Remove unncessary files like a.png and logo.svg and any non used file.